-At Girl Scouts Heart of Central California (GSHCC) we want to ensure that every girl from 5 to 17 years old who wants to be a Girl Scout has that opportunity.
+At Girl Scouts Heart of Central California (GSHCC) we want to ensure that every girl from K-12 years old who wants to be a Girl Scout has that opportunity.

 While our volunteer leaders are the heart of the Girl Scout movement, thousands of girls in our council live in communities where it is difficult to find volunteer leaders.
 In order for these girls to participate in Girl Scouts, the council has an extensive outreach program, utilizing paid council staff to serve as troop leaders in these communities.